The Saint Paul Police Department has published this online policy manual as part of our commitment to transparency.

 - Officers shall drive patrol vehicles in accordance with existing laws and in such a manner as to demonstrate exemplary driving behavior.
 Extreme emergency conditions will be the only exceptions to this practice.

 - Off-street observation is not recommended except in extremely unusual circumstances.
-Every effort should be made to not suggest the appearance of a "speed trap".
+Every effort should be made not to suggest the appearance of a “speed trap”.

 - Unmarked cars may be used for routine patrol in the same manner as marked cars if special enforcement needs exist.